-Discuss the general principles, such as complicated modeling or simple modeling, consistent and extensible, user-friendly and cost-effective
+Discuss the general principles, such as complicated modeling or simple modeling, consistency and extensibility, user-friendliness and cost-effectiveness

 Decide the appropriate framework and method

+Identify ISO or ISO/IEC documents and groups relevant to this scope

 Form the proposal of a new work project（TBD）

-Model developing and maintenance are not included, but the requirements how to develop and maintain will be discussed and defined.
+Model developing and maintenance are not included, but the requirements how to develop and maintain will be discussed and recommendations will be made.

+The Study Group will not substitute for the need of a Working Group which will write the technical content of possible TC 295 standards or technical specifications.

 Membership：

-5 experts at most for each P-member, experts from O-member and liaison are always welcome.

-Convenor candidate:

-Mr. Nobuyuki Sambuichi (JISC)
+Maximum 5 experts per country (P- or O-member) and per A-Liaison.